 Il tutorato per la stesura della tesi rivolto agli studenti e alle studentesse delle docenti di lingua inglese del dipartimento si terrà sempre in maniera telematica ogni mercoledì dalle 17:00 alle 19:00 (orario lezione) e dalle 16:00 alle 19:00 (orario ricevimento individuale).
 Il calendario dettagliato è disponibile sul sito del corso.
 Si consiglia di contattare la docente per maggiori informazioni.

-She has published in the class A journal Iperstoria and in DH venues, and holds workshops on empirical research.
-She has also presented her research at various international conferences and is coediting a volume on the multidisciplinary doctoral conference she co-organized at the University of Verona in 2021.
-She is also collaborating with her co-supervisor, John A. Bateman, and with the scientific committee of the Master “English for International Business and Global Affairs” at the University of Verona.
+Shortlisted for the Paul Fortier Prize as an emergent scholar conducting high-quality research in the field of Digital Humanities, she has published in the class A journal Iperstoria and in DH venues, and holds workshops on empirical research.
+She has also presented her research at various international conferences and coedited a volume on the multidisciplinary doctoral conference she co-organized at the University of Verona in 2021.
+She is collaborating with her former co-supervisor, John A. Bateman, and with the scientific committee of the Master “English for International Business and Global Affairs” at the University of Verona.
 She is currently teaching a Digital Humanities course and in the postgraduate course “English for the World of Work”.

-In the future, she would like to investigate how the capitalist, romantic gaze of the postmodern traveler and tourists’ contemporary desire for exclusivity in the uncontaminated nature may be leveraged by discourse specialists to cultivate environmental awareness and promote sustainable behavior, in an attempt to reverse consumerism and the ecological crisis.
+In the future, she would like to investigate how the capitalist, romantic gaze of the postmodern traveler and tourists’ contemporary desire for exclusivity in the uncontaminated nature may be leveraged by discourse specialists to cultivate environmental awareness and promote sustainable behavior, in an attempt to reverse consumerism and the ecological crisis (Urry and Larsen 2011; Stibbe 2014).
 She would like, in this sense, to create a Grammar of multimodal eco-discourse.

 PhD supervisor: Prof. Sharon Hartle.
 PhD co-supervisor: Prof. John A. Bateman (Professor of English Applied Linguistics, PhD in Artificial Intelligence)